DenniHeimDev/note-maker/README.md

 The generated notes will be saved as `<original_file>_<language_suffix>.md` in your chosen output directory.

 ## Configuration Reference
-The application reads configuration exclusively from environment variables (which `setup.py` writes into `.env`):
+The application reads configuration exclusively from environment variables (which the setup helpers write into `.env`):

 ```dotenv
 OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxx